olympicsoftware/oly-dialog/README.md

 </dialog>
 ```

-Content is transcluded, so it has access to the scope which the dialog is
+Content is transcluded and has access to the scope which the dialog is
 created in.

-You can access this dialog from angular code by `require`ing it from a child
+You can access the controller for the dialog from angular code by `require`ing
-directive like so:
+it from a child directive like so:

 ```javascript
 module.directive('yourDirective', function() {